curohn/delivery_app_simulation/readme.md

 - The nearest restaurant with that item will be selected
 - The item will have an assigned prep time.
 A driver will be assigned to that order.
-- The nearest available driver to that restaurant will be assigned to that order
+- Drivers will be assigned in sequential order
-  - Drivers are available when:
-    - Not delivering another order
-    - During work hours (8am-8pm)
 - Driver will then 'drive' to that restaurant, and pick up order The driver will deliver that order.
 - Driver will drive to customers location to deliver.